Werner strikes twice as Germany crush Italy 5-2 in UEFA Nations League | Goal.com

 Timo Werner scored a double as goals from Joshua Kimmich, Ilkay Gundogan and Thomas Muller helped Hansi Flick's team leapfrog the Azzurri in the table.

-Wilfried Gnonto and Alessandro fired late consolations for Roberto Mancini's new-look Italy side.
+Wilfried Gnonto and Alessandro Bastoni fired late consolations for Roberto Mancini's new-look Italy side.

 Editors' Picks